Atari Corporation: History

 The company was founded by Commodore International's founder Jack Tramiel soon after his resignation from Commodore in January 1984.
-Initially named Tramel Technology, Ltd., the company's goal was to design and sell a next-generation home computer.
+Initially named Tramel Technology, Ltd. (TTL), the company's goal was to design and sell a next-generation home computer.
 On July 1, 1984, TTL bought the Consumer Division assets of Atari, Inc. from Warner, and TTL was renamed Atari Corporation.
-Warner sold the division for $240 million in stocks under the new company.

-In order to halt the massive losses Atari, Inc. had been yielding under Warner's ownership, Tramiel shut down nearly all of their 80 domestic branches, laying off the staff and liquidating the inventory.
-Under Tramiel's ownership, Atari used the remaining stock of game console inventory to keep the company afloat while they finished the development of their 16-bit computer system, the Atari ST. In 1985, they released their update to the 8-bit computer line—the Atari XE series—as well as the 16-bit Atari ST line.
+Warner sold the division in exchange for $240 million in stock in the new company.Under Tramiel's ownership, Atari used the remaining stock of game console inventory to keep the company afloat while they finished the development of their 16-bit computer system, the Atari ST. In 1985, they released their update to the 8-bit computer line—the Atari XE series—as well as the 16-bit Atari ST line.
 Then in 1986, Atari Corp. launched two consoles designed when Atari was under Warner's control: Atari 2600 Jr and Atari 7800 (which had a limited release in 1984).
 Atari Corp. rebounded, producing a $25 million profit for 1986.
 The Atari ST line proved very successful (mostly in Europe, not the U.S.), ultimately selling more than 5 million units.
 Its built-in MIDI ports made it especially popular among musicians.
-Still, its closest competitor in the marketplace, the Amiga, outsold it 3 to 2.
-Atari eventually released a line of inexpensive IBM PC compatibles as well as an MS-DOS compatible palm computer called the Atari Portfolio.
+Still, after initially outselling the Amiga line, its closest competitor in the marketplace, the Amiga outsold it 3 to 2 in the end.Atari eventually released a line of inexpensive IBM PC compatibles, announcing a budget model at "a record-breaking price of under $599" in early 1987, to be followed by a more expandable PC-2 model at a higher price point, this being announced alongside the PC-3 in November 1987.
+Responding to the introduction of the low-cost Amstrad PC1512 in the UK, price points for the initial PC model were given as around £400 including VAT for a 512 KB floppy-only model supporting CGA, EGA and Hercules graphics, rising to £1000 including VAT for a hard drive model.
+Later, the company introduced an MS-DOS compatible palm computer called the Atari Portfolio.

 Atari, under Tramiel, had a poor reputation in the marketplace.
 In 1986 a columnist for Atari magazine ANALOG Computing warned that company executives seemed to emulate Tramiel's "'penny-pinching' [and] hard-nosed bargaining, sometimes at the risk of everything else," resulting in poor customer service and documentation, and product release dates that were "perhaps not the entire truth ...
 Pretty soon, you don't believe anything they say."
 He concluded, "I think Atari Corp. had better start considering how they're perceived by the non-Atari-using public."
 The company, however, was much more open to the press than its predecessor Atari Inc., which had refused to let Antic preview forthcoming announcements and even opposed the magazine printing the word "Atari" on its issues.